 At first glance, it would seem like a fairly standard platformer.
 The graphics do convey a sense of horror that is reminiscent of the early Castlevania games, yet the clunky animation does stick out like a sore thumb.
-It is a game that suffers from what I'd like to call the Apogee syndrome - a platform game that may be competent but lacks a structure or cohesion that it's console counterparts excel at.
+It is a game that suffers from what I'd like to call the Apogee syndrome - a platform game that may be competent but lacks a structure or cohesion that it's console counterparts tended to excel at.

 Case in point: Super Mario Bros. for the NES teaches you everything you need to know in the first few seconds.
 The single goomba tells you that you need to jump in order to bypass him, which will draw your jump to the question-mark block above you.
 A mushroom appears which then becomes hard to not collect as it bounces back from a pipe.
 A masterclass in game design.
 Horror Zombies from the Crypt, on the other hand, requires you to take some bizarre leaps of logic, especially in the trap-filled first stage (of a total of six).

 You begin each stage helpless until you find your weapon.
 The first stage attempts to use the Mario-esque learning curve by placing a knife above a fireplace, with a zombie shuffling in front of it.
 Wait for it to pass and you have access to the weapon.
 Simple.
 Later levels, though, require you to travel great distances completely helpless to track down the weapon.
 This is a lesson in frustration, not enjoyable game design.